google/syzkaller/docs/syzbot.md

 state in kernel (e.g. lockdep reports); some crashes are caused by non-reproducible coincidences (e.g. an integer `0x12345` happened to reference an existing IPC object) and there is long tail of other reasons.

+## KMSAN bugs

+`KMSAN` is a dynamic, compiler-based tool (similar to `KASAN`) that detects uses of uninitialized values.
+As compared to (now deleted) `KMEMCHECK` which simply detected loads of non-stored-to memory, `KMSAN` tracks precise propagation of uninitialized values through memory and registers and only flags actual eventual uses of uninitialized values.
+For example, `KMSAN` will detect a branch on or a `copy_to_user()` of values that transitively come from uninitialized memory created by heap/stack allocations.
+This ensures /theoretical/ absense of both false positives and false negatives (with some implementation limitations of course).

+`KMSAN` is not upstream yet, though, we want to upstream it later.
+For now, it lives in [github.com/google/kmsan](https://github.com/google/kmsan) and is based on a reasonably fresh upstream tree.
+As the result, any patch testing requests for `KMSAN` bugs need to go to `KMSAN` tree.
+Also note that `KMSAN` requires `clang` compiler.

 ## Is syzbot code available?